ld100/goblet/README.md

 * environment − global environment object for holding configuration and DB handles.
 Currently used mostly as a GORM DB handler.
 * hash − different hash utils, for example base64 operations.
 * log − Logrus library wrapper to be used in all parts of the app for logging.
-* migrate − database migrations and seeds.
-Probably would be moved out of util later.
 * securerandom − Golang's copy of Ruby's securerandom package.
 Used mostly for UUIDs generation.